zzak00/zzak00/README.md

 <div align='left'>

 ## ➜  wer bin ich ?
->  I am a Data Science student and I am interested in learning everything.
+>  I am a Data Scientist and I am interested in learning everything.
 </div>

 ## Where to find me :